 As with all chords, the easiest place to start is to use C Major.
 Together, we will create two common seventh chord voicings; one major and one minor.
 But first, let’s discuss the qualities of this amazing chord.

 The thing that is most appealing about seventh chords is that they all have at least one dissonant interval.

 Dissonance lends a feeling of instability to the chord, giving the chord a need to resolve.
-A resolve is the musical term for need to come to a conclusion.
+A resolve is a musical term for the need to come to a conclusion.
 In jazz, the seventh chord is favored for exactly that reason.
 Seventh chords inevitably lead to the feeling of need for further chords.
 They are the unofficial book without an ending in the world of music.

 Now, time to build our two common seventh chord voicings.
 We already know that a Major triad is built of a Major third with a minor third tacked on top.
 For our example, we will be using the tonic to build our Major triad, giving us C, E, G. For people who are confused about building chords, read this article on building basic triads.